edwo314/bachelor_thesis_trypanosoma/README.md

 # Bachelor Thesis: Trypanosoma Code Repository

 This repository contains the code used for generating plots and statistics in my Bachelor's thesis related to *Trypanosoma*.

-The code is provided "AS IS", without warranty of completeness or functionality, as it was created for specific, non-general purposes.
+## Main contributions
+- A classification scheme for procyclic Trypanosoma brucei using binary decision trees
+- New measurements for the subcycle process of kinetoplasts and nuclei using ellipses
+- Improving MAT-based cell length measurements, closing a previous 3% gap in automated and manual cell measurements
+- Creation of a diverse flagella dataset consisting of 10 genes.
+The flagella dataset contains the best found genes localising the paraflagellar rod.
+- Application of K-Means clustering as an adaptive thresholding technique for the creation of segmentation masks
+- New data for the cell and flagella lengths, but also for the size of kinetoplasts and nuclei
+- Use of dimensionality reduction techniques to try to find clusters and correlations in features and image data to identify differences between cell cycle stages
+- Improving existing visualisations showing the newly created flagella masks on top of the cell masks.
+Additionally, the fitted ellipses are also visualised.

 ## Disclaimer
 - The code may not be user-friendly, as it was not intended for use by the general public.
 It is rather a collection of scripts than a cohesive program.
 - Users should be cautious and aware that some files need to be run in a specific order due to dependencies on the output of other files.
 - Most scripts print a lot of console information, which is mostly due to ray multiprocessing and can be ignored.
 - Some results might not be the exact same due to different hardware, python versions, python package versions or randomness.
+- The randomness aspect of the segmentation has been addressed in the thesis.

 ## Usage

 ### Initial Setup
 1. Clone this repository.
-2. Look at the requirements.txt and install the required dependencies listed in `requirements.txt` using a virtual environment (recommended).
+2. Look at the requirements.txt and install the required dependencies listed in `requirements.txt` using a virtual environment running on Python 3.10
-3. Additional installation instructions for `tryptag`, `umap`, and `intel` extension for `scikit-learn` are included within `requirements.txt`.
+3. You can install them by typing `pip install -r requirements.txt`
 4. Before running each file read them.
 Some contain additional information on what they do, how to use them and how to avoid long waiting times.

 ### Modified Files from TrypTag Repository
 This repository includes modified copies of files originally from the [TrypTag GitHub repository](https://github.com/zephyris/tryptag/tree/main).
 - `tryptag_copy.py` and `tryptools_copy.py` are altered to support the `kinetoplast_nuclei_properties_all_configurations.py` and `kinetoplast_nuclei_properties_individual_configurations.py` files by adding necessary information for ellipse reconstruction from DNA masks.
-Replace the original `tryptag.py` and `tryptools.py` in your virtual environment with these copies and then rename them.
+- Replace the original `tryptag.py` and `tryptools.py` in your virtual environment with `tryptag_copy.py` and `tryptools_copy.py`.
+- You can find them inside `.venv/Lib/site-packages/tryptag/` and `.venv/Lib/site-packages/tryptag/tryptools/`
+- The `tryptag_copy.py` and `tryptools_copy.py` should then be named `tryptag.py` and `tryptools.py` to make sure the relative imports still work.
-- You need this otherwise some scripts might not work.
+- You need this otherwise some scripts that calculate the major axis length might not work.

 ### Dataset Preparation
 1. Run `get_flagella_dataset.py` to download the necessary dataset.
-Depending on your internet connection this might take a couple of hours.
+It will download 118.6 GB of data.
+With my 20MB/s connection it took around 1 hour and 45 minutes.
 2. Execute `compute_segmentation_masks_and_dataset.py` to create k-means models for segmentation and generate segmentation masks for the entire dataset.

 ### Important Files to Run in Order